At LGBT Network fair in Hauppauge, support for worried families

 "We are Americans, and as Americans, we deserve to be free to be who we are," Vitelli added.
 "We will not be erased."

-The family day, which included a bounce house and other activities for children at the LGBT Network headquarters in Hauppauge, came after several orders from President Donald Trump targeting the nation's transgender community.
+The family day, which included a bounce house and other activities for children, came after several orders from President Donald Trump targeting the nation's transgender community.

 One order sought to slash federal assistance for gender transitions involving those younger than 19, which has been blocked by a federal judge.
 Trump has also signed an executive order that aspires to designate male and female as the only sexes, without acknowledging other gender identities.

-A recent survey from the Pew Research Center said that nearly 70% of people who identify as LGBTQ say they believe the Trump administration’s actions will harm gay, lesbian or bisexual individuals.
+A recent survey from the Pew Research Center said that nearly 70% of people who identify as LGBTQ say they believe the Trump administration’s actions will harm lesbian, gay or bisexual individuals.
 The survey showed that 78% said they anticipate that those actions would adversely affect transgender people.

 "It’s scary," said Floral Park resident Keri Cohen, who attended the family day with her partner, Carly, and their 2-year-old triplets: Delaney, Hannah and Mason.